glazari/RL-exploration/README.md

     python3 Run_Experiment.py

 It will ask you to name the experiment and show you the current parameters being used.
-To complete training the code takes around 6h to 12h depending on how many timesteps you set it up to run for.
+To complete training the code takes around 6h to 12h on a Geforce 1060 GPU, depending on how many timesteps you set it up to run for.

 ## Install dependencies